 New Mexico State government Executive Orders and Public Health OrdersNM Public Health and Executive Orders

-Travel advice from the Centers for Disease Control and Prevention.CDC Travel Guidance
+Guidance from the Centers for Disease Control and Prevention.CDC Guidance

-The health and safety of the New Mexico Tech community is a top priority for our administration.
-We are closely monitoring developments involving the Novel Coronavirus Disease 2019 (COVID-19) through the New Mexico Department of Health (NMDOH) and the Centers for Disease Control and Prevention (CDC).
-New Mexico Tech will continue to actively monitor the situation via the NMDOH and the CDC, and we will follow their recommendations as they respond to any new developments.
+Since the beginning of the COVID-19 pandemic, the health and safety of the New Mexico Tech community have been the top priority for our administration.
+We continue to closely monitor developments involving the Novel Coronavirus Disease 2019 (COVID-19) through the New Mexico Department of Health (NMDOH) and the Centers for Disease Control and Prevention (CDC).
+We follow recommendations from these agencies as they respond to any new developments.